Electroanatomic mapping: Carto

 Biosense-Webster, a subsidiary of Johnson & Johnson, produces a cardiac electrophysiology system called CARTO.
 The system is designed to visualise the real-time calculated position and orientation of a specialised RF ablation catheter within the patient's heart in order to minimise radiation exposure during fluoroscopy, increase the accuracy of targeted RF ablation and reacquisition of pacing sites for re-ablation.
 Its navigation system calculates the position and orientation of the catheter tip, using three known magnetic sources as references.
 The system uses static magnetic fields that are calibrated and computer controlled.
 Due to the nature of magnetic fields, the orientation may also be calculated while the tip is stationary.
 By calculating the strength and orientation of the magnetic fields at a given location, the x,y,z position may be calculated along with the roll, pitch, yaw orientation.

 Ensite

 St. Jude Medical, now a part of Abbott, manufactures EnSite family of cardiac mapping systems, the latest edition being EnSite Precision, which allows speedy heart mapping during catheter ablation with better accuracy to be able to treat cardiac rhythm disturbances.

-Rhythmia
+Rhythmia / Opal

-Mapping system developed by Boston Scientific.
+Rhythmia is a mapping system developed by Boston Scientific.
+It has changed names to Opal.